fr13think/meditationApp/README.md

 ### Acceptance Criteria:
 - Users can log in using email and password.
-- Users can log in using third-party authentication (Google, Apple).
-- Users see an error message if login credentials are incorrect.
+- Users see an error alert if login credentials are incorrect.

 ### Story Points:
 **2**